Notable People

 The company's own history says Bedrock was founded in 2011 and became central to Gilbert's vision of revitalizing urban centers through investment and growth.
 Bedrock now says it has invested and committed $7.5 billion and owns or operates 21 million square feet.
 That is not the language of a developer completing one or two prestige projects.
 It is the language of someone trying to change the center of gravity of a city.

 Detroit is the obvious case.
-Gilbert's companies moved downtown, bought aggressively, renovated aggressively, and kept treating the urban core as something worth rebuilding at scale.
+Gilbert's companies moved downtown, bought aggressively, renovated aggressively, and kept treating the urban core as something that could be rebuilt at scale.
 Cleveland matters too, especially through sports, arenas, and adjacent investment, but Detroit is where the civic ambition becomes unmistakable.

 This is the part the archived AmazingJews post gestured at without really developing.
 It mentioned redevelopment and philanthropy, but it did not explain that the two were tied together.
 Gilbert's business career and city-building ambitions are not separate chapters.
 They are the same project told through different vehicles.